acasajus/verbtest/README.md

   - The frontend connects with the gw via a websocket to easy the bidirectional dataflow required in a chat application.
 Once HTTP/2 trailers are standardised websockets can be replaced directly with gRPC connections.
   - In the mockup developed the transport between clients and the apigw can be done with websockets althouth official standards doesn't allow to send any header (like Authorization: header).
 So a workaround would be needed.

+  - There is a helper webpage included made in VueJS.
+It sends the requests to the apigw and prints the results.

 # How to run
 *******

  Running make docker should install dependencies, build and start docker-compose.
 The apigw listens in port 8000 so make sure you don't have anything running there.
 Once the containers have been build you can run them again just by runnind `docker-compose up`.
 An example request can be executed with curl by doing `curl http://localhost:8000/dialog -X POST -d '{"text": "nlu: hello"}' --header "Authorization: Bearer aaa"`.
-Each service publishes itself in consul, so at any time you may connect to http://localhost:8500 and see in realtime what services are connected and how many
+Each service publishes itself in consul, so at any time you may connect to http://localhost:8500 and see in realtime what services are connected and how many.
+The webpage runs in port 8080.
+So once everything has been built and is up-and-running load http://localhost:8080 in your browser to run the webpage.